LabSid-USP/RUBEM/tests/fixtures/AUDIT.md

 The current checksums live in `tests/fixtures/base/out/SHA256SUMS` and are guarded by `tests/integration/test_golden_integrity.py`.
 Any future golden change must update this file with the new justification and impact summary.

+## Known input inconsistencies

+- `txt/lulc/kcmax.txt` gives land use class 25 a maximum crop coefficient (0.2) below its minimum (`kcmin.txt`: 0.7); class 25 occurs in the land use rasters.
+The goldens encode this behaviour, so the legacy loader reports `kc_max < kc_min` as a warning rather than rejecting the configuration.